Signs and symptoms: Symptomatic

 When a disease is evidenced by symptoms it is known as symptomatic.
 There are many conditions including subclinical infections that display no symptoms, and these are termed asymptomatic.

 Signs and symptoms may be mild or severe, brief or longer-lasting when they may become reduced (remission), or then recur (relapse or recrudescence) known as a flare-up.
 A flare-up may show more severe symptoms.

 The term chief complaint, also "presenting problem", is used to describe the initial concern of an individual when seeking medical help, and once this is clearly noted a history of the present illness may be taken.
 The symptom that ultimately leads to a diagnosis is called a cardinal symptom.
 Some symptoms can be misleading as a result of referred pain, where for example a pain in the right shoulder may be due to an inflamed gallbladder and not to presumed muscle strain.

 Prodrome

 Many diseases have an early prodromal stage where a few signs and symptoms may suggest the presence of a disorder before further specific symptoms may emerge.
 Measles for example has a prodromal presentation that includes a hacking cough, fever, and Koplik's spots in the mouth.
 Over half of migraine episodes have a prodromal phase.
 Schizophrenia has a notable prodromal stage, as has dementia.

 Nonspecific symptoms

-Some symptoms are specific, that is, they are associated with a single, specific medical condition.
+Some symptoms are specific (pathognomic), that is, they are associated with a single, specific medical condition.

 Nonspecific symptoms, sometimes also called equivocal symptoms, are not specific to a particular condition.
 They include unexplained weight loss, headache, pain, fatigue, loss of appetite, night sweats, and malaise.
-A group of three particular nonspecific symptoms – fever, night sweats, and weight loss – over a period of six months are termed B symptoms associated with lymphoma and indicate a poor prognosis.

 Other sub-types of symptoms include: